agustrionopj/NEW-BosschaWeb/content/en/post/90-thn-zeiss/index.md

 <i class="fas fa-phone"></i> (022) 278-6027
 {{% /alert %}}

-File press release bisa diunduh pada tautan {{% staticref "files/pressrelease-90thn-zeiss.pdf" "newtab" %}}berikut{{% /staticref %}}.
+The press release file can be downloaded through the following {{% staticref "files/pressrelease-90thn-zeiss.pdf" "newtab" %}}link{{% /staticref %}}.

-Berikut adalah video kegiatan peringatan 90 Tahun Refraktor Ganda Zeiss Observatorium Bosscha yang bisa dilihat di Youtube.
+Below is a video from the Commemoration of 90 Years of Bosscha Observatory’s Zeiss Double Refractor Telescope activity which is available on Youtube.

 {{<youtube BsE5HohU3a4>}}

-Foto-foto kegiatan bisa dilihat pada galeri berikut.
+Photos from the activity are available in the following gallery.

 {{<customgallery album="gallery">}}